Whenever I post a screen shot of my PowerShell prompt, people ask me how it's put together:

 -edition switch to specify which environment you want.

 The final line of the script sets the global

 PromptEnvironment variable, which we use

-in our custom prompt function.
+in our custom prompt function (as shown previously).

 I hope this quick tour through my custom prompt inspires you to make customizations of your own, based on your needs.
 Being able to carefully craft your prompt to be succinct and quickly glanceable can be very handy when spending significant time in your command window of choice.